myosubug/python-webmap-folium/README.md

 This is an app that can:

 * display world map
-* toggle two filters on the world map
+* toggle two filters on the world map (Top 10 Canadian cities by population, colored from Red to green, highest to lowest)

 ## Live example